 Let's face it: everyday life can be expensive.
-We're not talking about taking extravagant trips, purchasing your children's Christmas gifts, or even facing an emergency like a broken down car.
+We're not talking about taking extravagant trips, purchasing your children's Christmas gifts, or even facing an emergency like a broken-down car.
 We're talking about everyday life.

-Ten States with the Lowest Cost of Living
+States with the Lowest Cost of Living

-Oklahoma has the third-lowest cost of living in the United States.
-Oklahoma’s housing costs are also very low, with the average two-bedroom apartment costing $879 per month and the median home value equaling $130,001.
-Oklahoma also has low transportation costs, with regular gasoline costing $2.262 per gallon as of January 2020, the second-lowest in the country.
-The living wage in Oklahoma is $46,159 and the median household income is $51,424.
+Kansas has the fourth-lowest cost of living in the U.S, with a cost of living index of 87.9.
+The housing index in Kansas is one of the country's lowest at 71.8.
+The median home cost in Kansas is about $137,700, and the average rent for a two-bedroom apartment is $752 per month.
+Kansas has relatively low transportation costs, with regular gasoline costing $2.278 per gallon as of January 2020, the third-lowest price in the U.S. The livable wage in Kansas is $48,054, and the median household income is $57,422.

-5. New Mexico
+8. New Mexico

-New Mexico has the fifth-lowest cost of living in the United States with a cost of living index of 87.5.
+New Mexico has the eighth-lowest cost of living in the United States, with a cost of living index of 87.5.
 New Mexico's low cost of living is greatly influenced by its low housing costs, with a median home value of $193,200 and the average rent for a two-bedroom apartment costs $847 per month.
 A monthly utility bill is also below-average in New Mexico.
 New Mexico's median household income is $48,059.

 Tennessee has the sixth-lowest cost of living in the United States.
 Tennessee has a livable wage of $46,785.
 Tennessee's housing index is 72.5, the fifth-lowest in the country.
 One can expect to pay about $854 per month on average for a two-bedroom apartment with some upward variation in cities such as Chattanooga and Knoxville.
 Monthly utility bills and healthcare costs come out to right around the national average.
 The median annual income in Tennessee is $50,972.